FabricElements/skeleton-auth/CONTRIBUTING.md

 * A succinct description of the design used to fix any related issues.
 * At least one test for each bug fixed or feature added as part of the pull request.

 If a proposed change contains multiple commits, please **squash commits to as few as is necessary** to succinctly express the change.

+We really appreciate your interest in contributing and improving the project.

 ## Squashing commits